DAI-Lab/fibber/README.md

 }
 ```

-The `original_text_measurements` stores a dictionary of several metrics.
+The `original_text_metrics` stores a dictionary of several metrics.
 It compares the original text against itself.
-The `paraphrase_measurements` is a list of the same length as paraphrases in this data record.
+The `paraphrase_metrics` is a list of the same length as paraphrases in this data record.
 Each element in this list is a dictionary showing the comparison between the original text and one paraphrased text.